 I crave no fancy cookies for Christmas – just give me a simple shortbread cookie and I’ll be happy.
-It’s all about simple cookies that taste good and bring back the childhood memories.
-I started last week with simple almond shortbread cookies, and these Christmas cranberry noels from Martha Stewart are also simple to make and so good to taste: a crunchy texture paired with the chewiness of the cranberries – all in one cookie!
-The recipe uses the basic icebox cookie dough with the addition of dried cranberries.
-The cranberries are chopped in a food processor, and I omitted pecans from the original recipe.
+It’s all about simple cookies that taste good and bring back the childhood memories during the holidays season.
+I started last week with simple almond shortbread cookies with Amaretto, and these Christmas cranberry noels from Martha Stewart are also simple to make and so good to taste: a crunchy texture paired with the chewiness of the cranberries – all in one cookie!
+This holiday recipe uses the basic icebox cookie dough with the addition of dried cranberries.
+The cranberries are chopped in a food processor, and I omitted pecans from the original cranberry noel recipe.
 Then, after the cookie dough shaped as logs have been in the freezer/refrigerator, the cookie dough logs are rolled in decorative red sanding sugar to make cookies even more festive.
-Look at this beautiful log of raw cookie dough – I could eat it just like that:
+Look at this beautiful log of raw cookie dough:

 The freezing of the dough for about 40 minutes and then refrigerating it for 30 minutes makes the dough stiffer which, in turn, makes it easier to slice the cookie dough in round shapes.
 You could also use cookie cutters like the star on my photo by letting the cookie dough soften a bit to room temperature.
 I did this to one of my cookie dough logs – left it on the counter to soften to reach room temperature so that I could roll it to the desired size of cookie cutters.

-This raw cookie dough wrapped in plastic can be stored in the freezer for a couple of months, and once baked, the cookies keep well at room temperature in an air-tight container for a month.
+This raw cookie dough wrapped in plastic can be stored in the freezer for a couple of months, and once baked, the cranberry noels keep well at room temperature in an air-tight container for a month.